5 Honorable and Beneficial Careers in Law Enforcement

 4. Police Officer

 Policing is what comes to mind when most people think about law enforcement, which isn't surprising.
 Even with the expanding roles of many civilian security guards, police officers are still the most common first responders to crime scenes.
-In fact, in 2014, sworn officers represented nearly 70 percent of all law enforcement professionals in America.* Plus, there's a certain amount of prestige that comes with the courageous role of serving and protecting the public in the face of danger.
+In fact, in 2017, sworn officers represented 70 percent of all law enforcement professionals in America.1 Plus, there's a certain amount of prestige that comes with the courageous role of serving and protecting the public in the face of danger.

 With law enforcement training from a post-secondary school, you may become a more appealing candidate for a police academy.
 And if you do achieve your goal of becoming a police officer, you can make a comfortable living.
-The average salary for a U.S. police officer in 2015 was over $61,000.
-And some officers made more than $96,000.***
+The average salary for a U.S. police officer in 2018 was $65,400.
+And some officers made more than $101,620.3

 5. Emergency Management Director